paulscherrerinstitute/tomorec/README.md

 * JupyterLab
 * Tomorec kernel
 * Tomorec notebook
+Then you will be able to run JupyterLab on your laptop.

 ## INSTALL DOCKER
 Docker will be needed for this step, so install it if you need to:

 [Get Docker](https://docs.docker.com/get-docker/)

 ## BUILD IMAGE